doertscho/arf-kiel/content/training.en.md

 # Our training sessions in Kiel

-During winter time, we'll meet for training every **Sunday from 2pm**.
+During summer time, we'll meet for training every **Monday and Wednesday from 6pm**.
 Our training ground is the Nordmarksportfeld public sports ground, close to Kiel university.
-To be on the safe side, get in touch with us beforehand, as it may well be that some training sessions are cancelled due to bad weather or other reasons.
+Contact us any time,
+or just come around to one of the training sessions!

 ## Open for all!